 In terms of leadership of the state, shared leadership shall be privileged over vertical ownership to mitigate human flaws and include more views of society.
 To favor stability and the ability to propagate significant social and economic planning, executive mandates should last longer than in current democracies and be limited to one mandate to ensure that the priority of those governing is the public one.

 An Equitist economy controls and steers market forces to decrease inequalities among its members.
-The paramount indicator of the health of an Equitist economy is a low level of economic inequalities, provided that this is mostly achieved through the uplifting of those previously disadvantaged.
+The paramount indicators of the health of an Equitist economy are a low level of economic inequalities and high living standard of the population, provided that this is mostly achieved through the uplifting of those previously disadvantaged.

 An Equitist economy protects private ownerships of enterprises to foster innovation and entrepreneurship and favors partial worker-owned and cooperative models of organization to increase the pools of views and experiences in the management of enterprises, as well as its beneficiaries.
-An equitist enterprise has a fair wage distribution in itself, never surpassing ten-fold between the lowest-paid laborer and the highest one.
+An equitist enterprise has a fair wage distribution in itself, moderating the gap between the lowest-paid laborer and the highest one.

-Only when these criteria are met can the Great Balance - the status that will bring the highest level of happiness to humankind - be achieved.
+Only when these criteria are met can the status that will bring the highest level of happiness to humankind be achieved.